How to Use WordPress: The Guide

 How to Add Images to Your WordPress Site

-Then, all you have to do is select Insert into post or Insert into page (as relevant), and you’re done.
+After that, all you have to do is select Insert into post or Insert into page (as relevant), and you’re done.

 How to Add Videos to Your WordPress Site